 We love our children and enjoy having them in worship.
 That being said, we do have a quality and carefully managed childcare located in the children's wing of the church (at end of foyer) for any and all children who at any time during the service are getting "antsy" or are distracting their parents from worship.
 It is intentionally a "free time" for guided play to allow children to release some energy before they rejoin their parents after the sermon.
 The booklet "Together in God's Presence: Children and Families Together in Covenant Worship" explains our philosophy of children in relation to worshiping together with some very practical ways to help your children experience worship for themselves even if they don't understand much of it.

 Please fill out a Welcome Card so that we have an opportunity to greet you and follow up in case you have any questions.
 There is space to also include a prayer request or request to speak to a pastor about a spiritual concern.

 8. Children's Sunday School & Adult Sunday Studies

-After the service, you are invited for coffee downstairs in the Fellowship Hall ordinarily ffollowed by an open discussion about the sermon (Adult Sunday Studies), coupled at times with the option of special classes targeting various issues in Christian faith and practice.
+Between the services, you are invited for coffee downstairs in the Fellowship Hall ordinarily ffollowed by an open discussion about the sermon (Adult Sunday Studies), coupled at times with the option of special classes targeting various issues in Christian faith and practice.
 During this time, children of all ages are invited to participate in age-specific Sunday School located throughout the church building.

 9. CPC Brunch

 At 12:00pm on most Sundays the CPC café is open in the Fellowship Hall.
 The meal is free to visitors and an enjoyable way to get to know some people while eating a catered meal.